The Event: Overview

-Near the end of World War II, a craft of undetermined origin crashed in the Brooks Range of northern Alaska.
-It carried passengers who appeared outwardly human, but were eventually determined to be of extraterrestrial origin.
+Near the end of World War II, a craft of undetermined origin crashes in the Brooks Range of northern Alaska.
+It carries passengers who appear outwardly human, but are eventually determined to be of extraterrestrial origin.
 Their DNA is slightly less than one percent different from humans, and they age at a much slower rate.
 Since ninety-seven captured survivors refused to disclose information to the US, they were held in a nearby government facility, located on fictional Mount Inostranka.
-The remaining survivors, also known as the Sleepers, were able to escape the crash scene, as they, unlike those who were captured, sustained only minor injuries.
-Those who escaped ended up hiding among the regular populace.
+The remaining survivors, also known as the Sleepers, are able to escape the crash scene, as they, unlike those who were captured, sustained only minor injuries.
+Those who escape end up hiding among the regular populace.

 In the present day, U.S. President Martinez learns of the facility's existence shortly after his inauguration and decides, after meeting the leader of the detainees, to release them and disclose their existence to the world, despite the objections of the intelligence agencies.
 His plans are put on hold when an assassination attempt on him is foiled by means beyond human technology.
 The CIA realizes there are other extraterrestrials and secretly plans to find and detain them.
 Unknown to the agency, the agent chosen to head the effort is himself one of those extraterrestrials.
 The escaped extraterrestrials, upon learning of the CIA's plans, have mixed reactions: some want to try to salvage attempts to peacefully assimilate, while others want to fight against the populace.

 Caught in the middle of these events is Sean Walker, whose plans to propose to his girlfriend Leila on a Caribbean cruise are cut short when she mysteriously disappears from the ship.
 His investigation eventually leads him to uncover the assassination plot.